- Jet black stool (also called melena).

 Your health care provider may want to look at your stool.4 If you are in the hospital, you may be asked to use a special toilet or bedpan.
 If you are at home, your provider will instruct you on how to collect a sample.

-What tests are done to look for causes of blood in the stool?
+What tests are done to find causes of blood in stool?

 Your provider will check your pulse and blood pressure.
 He or she will probably also perform a rectal examination to look for hemorrhoids, fistulas, or fissures that could cause bleeding.
 You may need to have blood tests to check for anemia, clotting problems, and changes in your blood chemistry.